Our offices are closed between Christmas and New Year, click to see our opening times.

 Navigating the estate administration process can be a complex and time-consuming process.
 With the role of a personal representative carrying significant responsibility and the potential for personal liability, the support of a trusted professional brings peace of mind at a difficult time.

 Our team of experienced solicitors provides the support required to fulfil your duties as a personal representative, with the legal fees paid directly from the estate.
-At Forbes Solicitors, we can assist with the complete administration of the estate or tailor our approach to meet your requirements.
+At Forbes Solicitors, we can assist with the complete administration of the estate or tailor our approach to meet your requirements - contact us today.

 For further information please contact Rebecca Scaturro